liulab-dfci/TRUST4/README.md

 ### Example

-The directory './example' in this distribution contains two BAM files, along with an example of a BAM list file.
+The directory './example' in this distribution contains one BAM files as input for TRUST4.
 Run PsiCLASS with:

 	./run-trust4 -b example/example.bam -f bcrtcr.fa --ref IMGT+C.fa